THESE RULES ARE SUBJECT TO CHANGE DUE TO COVID-19

 - Each robot will be judged on the day to see if it meets specifications.
 If it does not it will NOT be allowed to compete.

-- Yellow and blue coloured tape will indicate the left and right edges of the track respectively
+- Yellow and blue coloured tape will indicate the boundaries (Official Blue Tape and Yellow Tape)

-- Time penalties will apply if the robot crosses the track edges
+- Time penalties will apply if the robot crosses the boundaries

-- The finish line will be indicated by a solid black line
+- The finish line will be indicated by a solid green line

 - The width of the track will range between one and two metres

 - There will be obstacles on the track that the droid will need to avoid.
 They will vary in size (max 400x400x500mm), with up to two obstacles at any part of the track

 - The obstacle configuration will increase in difficulty with each round

 - A left or right hand turn sign “similar to the actual road signs” will be added to the track, this will indicate a left or right hand turn to be performed by the droid